The Dawn of Agentic EDA: A Survey of Autonomous Digital Chip Design

-Frontend design—the translation of natural language specifications into functional Register-Transfer Level (RTL) code and its subsequent verification—represents the most mature domain for Agentic AI in EDA.
-The research trajectory in this field has evolved distinctly from naive ``one-shot generation'' \cite{thakur_verigen_2024} to robust ``iterative repair'' and, more recently, to ``autonomous verification'' agents.
-According to the latest benchmarks from \textit{Revisiting VerilogEval} \cite{pinckney_revisiting_2025}, state-of-the-art models like GPT-4o have achieved a 63\% pass rate on specification-to-RTL tasks, yet a significant gap remains in handling complex, multi-module designs, necessitating the agentic workflows described below.
+Frontend design—the translation of architectural intent into functional RTL and its subsequent verification—represents the most mature domain for Agentic EDA.
+As shown in Figure \ref{fig:repair_loop}, research has evolved from simple ``one-shot generation'' \cite{thakur_verigen_2024} to robust agentic workflows.
+While models like GPT-4o achieve $\sim$63\% pass rates on \textit{VerilogEval} \cite{pinckney_revisiting_2025}, the complexity of industrial design necessitates a shift from probabilistic token prediction to rigorous engineering loops.
+We categorize these advancements by their role in the standard IC lifecycle: {RTL Implementation} (Construction) and {Autonomous Verification} (Assurance).

-\textbf{The Paradigm Shift: From Copilot to Agent.} It is crucial to distinguish between ``Copilot'' and ``Agentic'' paradigms.
-Copilot systems (L2) function as intelligent autocomplete engines, relying on human intent for every step.
-In contrast, Agentic systems (L3+) operate as autonomous orchestrators.
-They possess a ``Reasoning-Acting-Reflecting'' loop, allowing them to self-correct errors and invoke tools without explicit human intervention for every sub-task.